 Recouping Transportation Expenses: Boards must ensure that the amount of transportation expenditures is tracked for each SNAP recipient participating in SNAP E&T activities.
 When a SNAP recipient participating in SNAP E&T receives transportation assistance erroneously (for example, the SNAP recipient was ineligible, or the amount exceeded what the Board determined the SNAP recipient was entitled to), Board staff must make an attempt to recoup those expenditures.
 The Board may send a locally developed letter to the SNAP recipient.
 Boards must ensure that a copy of the letter is retained in the SNAP recipient’s SNAP E&T record, and that Workforce Solutions Office staff attempts to recoup any erroneous disbursements regardless of the reason.

 Additionally, similar procedures must be followed in cases of suspected fraud, waste, theft, and program abuse.
-See additional procedures addressed in WD Letter 59-06, Change 1, issued February 2, 2007, and titled “Requirements for Reporting, Fact-Finding, and Prosecution of Fraud, Waste, Theft, and Program Abuse Cases, and Collection of Overpayments: Update,” and subsequent issuances, available at Workforce Policy and Guidance.
+See additional procedures addressed in WD Letter 59-06, Change 1, issued February 2, 2007, and titled “Requirements for Reporting, Fact-Finding, and Prosecution of Fraud, Waste, Theft, and Program Abuse Cases, and Collection of Overpayments: Update,” and subsequent issuances, available on the Workforce Policy Letters and Guidance web page.

 Accepting Repayment: If the SNAP recipient agrees to repay the amount issued in error, Boards may offer assistance with establishing a repayment plan and may decide on the method of repayment.